bemurphy/google_plus/README.md

 Google-Plus
 ===========

 A light wrapper around the new Google+ API.
+It's late, this is really rough.

 Installation
 ------------